A novel nuclear recoil calibration for liquid noble gas detectors: Calibrating an LHe detector with COMIMAC

 Our COMSOL~\cite{COMSOL} simulation aims to know the temperature of the 0.1 Pa helium gas space.
-The simulation is important since the temperature determines the helium gas pressure there.
-In the simulation, we assume the SLHe's temperature is fixed to be 0.5 K, and the LHe bath is 2 K. The simulation shows that after 10 hours of cooling, the 1 cm helium gas space is still $\sim$ 0.5 K, Fig~\ref{COMSOL-Sim}, justifying the area's gas pressure is 0.1 Pa, as we hypothesized in our Geant4 simulation.
+In the simulation, we assume the SLHe's temperature is fixed at 0.5 K, and the LHe bath is 2 K. The simulation shows that after 10 hours of cooling, the 1 cm helium gas space is $\sim$ 0.5 K, Fig~\ref{COMSOL-Sim}, justifying the area's gas pressure is 0.1 Pa, as we hypothesized in our Geant4 simulation.